camdougall/DataScience/README.md

 # DataScience
-This repository is for putting my data science knowledge into practice.
+This repository is for putting my data science knowledge into practice!